Mastermind0100/Optical-Character-Recognizer/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

 # Optical Character Recognition
-This is a code that reads an image and predicts what's written in it.
+This is a code that reads the text present in an image and predicts what's written in it.

 ## Process
 The code first divides the image into multiple segments (each segment contains a single character).
 On this segment, a pretrained model is executed to predict the character present in the segment.
 This then outputs the predicted characters as a string